gasduster99/sppComp/try1/try1_2.md

 that in the Bayesian setting, these parameters have full distributions, and they are typically handled as a large number of samples from the joint posterior distribution of the parameters.
-Once the posterior sampling is complete, this simplifies parameter mean and variance estimation since the required moments are simply obtained by computing the desired moments from the posterior samples.
-Additionally the fact that the parameters are full distributions, means that any functions which contain, or are derived from, parameters are themselves random variables with the function representing a random variable transformation of those parameters.
+Once the posterior sampling is complete, this simplifies parameter mean and variance estimation; required moments are simply obtained by computing the desired moments from the posterior samples.
+Additionally, the fact that the parameters are full distributions means that any functions which contain, or are derived from, parameters are themselves random variables with the function representing a random variable transformation of those parameters.

 <!--Model M5 is a model on sampled weight; -->
 To obtain predicted species compositions from this model, first consider the